Austria–Bhutan relations

-Austria–Bhutan relations refers to the international relations that exist between Austria and Bhutan.
+Austria–Bhutan relations are the bilateral relations between Austria and Bhutan.
 Austria maintains a formal relation with the Kingdom of Bhutan with a non-resident embassy housed in New Delhi.
 Bhutan is represented in Austria by its permanent mission to the United Nations in Geneva.
-Bhutan also has two honorary consuls within Austria, one in Vienna and the other one in Tirol and Vorarlberg.
+Bhutan also has two honorary consuls within Austria, one in Vienna (currently vacant) and the other one in Tirol and Vorarlberg.

 History

 While informal ties existed between Austria and Bhutan when Bhutan bought haflinger horses from Austria for crossbreeding in 1968, formal diplomatic ties between the two countries began on 26 April 1989 in a joint communique.
 This was followed by the signing of an "Agreement between the Austrian Federal Government and the Royal Government of Bhutan on Technical Co-operation” by Austrian Ambassador Christoph Cornaro and Bhutanese diplomat Dasho Chenkyab Dorji on 10 May 1989.

 In 1992, the Austrian Development Agency (ADA) set up a field office in the capital city of Bhutan, Thimpu.
 Bhutan has had derived technology related to renewable energy, forestry and agriculture and tourism.
 The ADA has supported numerous developmental projects in Bhutan ranging from governance to energy as well as poverty reduction.
 A coordination centre of the Austrian Development Agency was also set up in Thimpu in 1994 aimed at supervising and monitoring the developmental projects in Bhutan.

 There have been several high level visits by the leaders of the two countries.
 In 2014, to celebrate the 25-year anniversary of diplomatic ties, the then Bhutanese Economy Minister Norbu Wangchuk and then Bhutanese Speaker of Parliament Tshering Tobgay visited Austria to meet the then Austrian President Heinz Fischer.
 Between October 2016 and 2018, a high level economic meet was conducted by both the countries where the then President of the Tourism and Leisure Industry Branch of the Austrian Economic Chamber Petra Nocker-Schwarzenbacher held talks with the then Prime Minister of Bhutan Tshering Tobgay.
 In March 2018, the then Prime Minister of Bhutan Tshering Tobgay visited Austria following an invitation by Andritz AG.
 He also held a meeting with the Foreign ministry of Austria.
 The most recent talks were conducted in February 2019 when the Foreign Minister of Austria Karin Kneissl visited Bhutan to attend the celebration of the 30-year anniversary of diplomatic ties.
 The final phase of the strategic development agreement for the period of 2019-2023 was also signed in this meet.